|

 - Assistance with ambulation until ability returns (as appropriate)

-- Excessive postoperative bleeding, inconsistent with expected blood loss for the procedure with 1 or more of the following:
+- Excessive postoperative bleeding, inconsistent with expected blood loss for the procedure as indicated by 1 or more of the following:

 - Transfusion if necessary